CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_10_14.md

 5. Midterm presentation for Dr. Simon (10min 6-10 slides) for next week

 > ***JV*** If you'd like me to take a quick look at your slides and/or have questions about presenting on design, please let me know.
+> ***JS*** I think that would be helpful.
+We weren't really given much guidance as to what Dr. Simon is expecting.
+He just said an update on what we've done so far.
+As soon as we have the first draft we will send it over.
+Thank you

 6. Begin compiling Final Presentation